dylanmarcusconnell/makexspf/README.md

 # makexspf
-Create univeral xspf playlist from internet archive video playlist
+Create univeral xspf playlists from internet archive video playlists.
+This was an GAWK/BASH learning exercise.

+Takes a URL and an output as arguments.